CarolinaRamon/CarolinaRamon/README.md

 ### Hi there 👋

-I'm an English teacher and translator, but I am exploring the world of IT now, which is where I'd like to be working.
+I'm an English teacher and translator, but I have been learning how to code for the last two years.
 I'm currently studying Applied Information Technology at UTN-INSPT.
 I'm very happy to have discovered a passion in programming!
-What I love the most is to have an idea and bring it to life through coding.
+What I love the most is to have an idea and bring it to life through coding ⚡.
 Thanks for stopping by!

-¡Hola!
-Soy profesora y traductora de inglés, pero estoy incursionando en el mundo IT, que es donde me gustaría trabajar.
-Estoy estudiando la Tecnicatura en Informática Aplicada de la UTN. ¡Me encanta haber descubierto que me apasiona programar!
-Lo que más me gusta es tener una idea y darle vida a través del código.
-¡Gracias por pasar por aquí!
+Carolina

 <!--

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+📫 How to reach me: ...
-- ⚡ Fun fact: ...
 -->